SusannaShu/prima-interactive-map/docs/updating-contentful-guide.md

 ## 4. Understanding the Interface

-Once logged in and navigated to Spaces -> Prima Interactive Map, the main sections you'll use are:
+Once logged in and navigated to Spaces -> Prima Interactive Map -> Content -> Add Entry, the main sections you'll use are:

 *   **Content:** This is where you'll find all the existing entries for Art Installations and Artists.
 *   **Media:** This is where all uploaded images (for installations and artists) are stored.